-Appendix I-D of Ecology's 2012 Stormwater Management Manual for Western Washington, Guidelines for Wetlands when Managing Stormwater, shall be used for discharges to natural wetlands and wetlands constructed as mitigation.
+Appendix I-C of Ecology's 2019 Stormwater Management Manual for Western Washington, Wetland Protection Guidelines shall be used for discharges to natural wetlands and mitigated wetlands.
 While it is always necessary to pre-treat stormwater prior to discharge to a wetland, there are limited circumstances where wetlands may be used for additional treatment and detention of stormwater.
-These situations are considered in Guide Sheet 2 of Appendix I-D of Ecology's 2012 SWMMWW.
+These situations are considered in Appendix I-C of Ecology's 2019 SWMMWW.